Approaches to Community Wellbeing (ACW)

 - Supportive Relationships and Collaboration: We value supportive connections and relationships both within and outside the community, which promote participation and inclusiveness.

-- Improved approaches to community wellbeing, which are integrated, wholistic, sustainable, and proactive.
+- Improved approaches to community wellbeing, which are integrated, holistic, sustainable, and proactive.

 - Increased community ownership over our health and health system